buffdb/buffdb/README.md

 # 🦁 buffdb 🦁

 buffdb is experimental software.
-Join buffdb’s <a href="https://discord.gg/4Pzv6sB8" target="_blank">Discord</a> for help and have a look at [things that don’t work yet](https://github.com/buffdb/buffdb/issues/11).
+Join buffdb’s [Discord](https://discord.gg/4Pzv6sB8) for help and have a look at [things that don’t work yet](https://github.com/buffdb/buffdb/issues/11).
 Many basic things are not yet decided.